tgraupmann/TAGENIGMA-Docs/Word-Detection.md

     }
 ```

-7) Add a helper function to retrieve the word profile given the label of the `WordDetails`.
+7) Add a helper method to retrieve the word profile given the label of the `WordDetails`.

 ```
     private WordDetails GetWord(string label)